Counting common perpendicular arcs in negative curvature: Counting closed subsets of limit sets

 \ecoro

-The assumption on the ranks of parabolic groups (needed to apply \cite[Theo.~10]{ParPau13ETDS}) is in particular satisfied if every maximal parabolic sugbroup of $\Ga_0$ has finite index in the maximal parabolic subgroup of $\Ga$ containing it, as well as when $n=3$ and $\delta>1$ (or equivalently if $\Ga$ does not contain a Fuchsian group with index at most $2$, when $\Lambda\Ga$ is not totally disconnected, see \cite[Theo.~3 (3)]{CanTay94}).
+The assumption on the ranks of parabolic groups (needed to apply \cite[Theo.~10]{ParPau14ETDS}) is in particular satisfied if every maximal parabolic sugbroup of $\Ga_0$ has finite index in the maximal parabolic subgroup of $\Ga$ containing it, as well as when $n=3$ and $\delta>1$ (or equivalently if $\Ga$ does not contain a Fuchsian group with index at most $2$, when $\Lambda\Ga$ is not totally disconnected, see \cite[Theo.~3 (3)]{CanTay94}).

 \dem First assume that $\infty$ is not fixed by an elliptic element of $\Ga$.
-Since $\Ga$ is geometrically finite, its Bowen-Margulis measure is finite (see for instance \cite{DalOtaPei00}).
-The critical exponent $\delta_\Ga$ of $\Ga$ is equal to the Hausdorff dimension $\delta$ of $\Lambda\Ga$.
+Since $\Ga$ is geo\-me\-tri\-cal\-ly finite, its Bowen-Margulis measure is finite (see for instance \cite{DalOtaPei00}).
+The critical exponent of $\Ga$ is equal to the Hausdorff dimension $\delta$ of $\Lambda\Ga$.
 Let $\Ga'_0$ be the stabiliser of the limit set $\Lambda\Ga_0$ of $\Ga_0$, and recall that $\Ga_0$ has finite index in $\Ga'_0$ (see for instance \cite[Coro.~4.136]{Kapovich01}).
 Let us consider $I=\Ga$, the family $(F_i=i\Lambda\Ga_0)_{i\in I}$ (which consists of nonempty closed subsets of $\Lambda \Ga$), and $\D^+=(\C F_i)_{i\in I}$ (which is locally finite), so that $I/_\sim= \Ga/\Ga'_0$.
-Since $\Ga_0$ is geometrically finite, the convex set $\C \Lambda \Ga_0$ is almost cone-like in cusps and any parabolic subgroup of $\Ga$ has regular growth (see the definitions in \cite[Sect.~4]{ParPau13ETDS}).
-Hence, under the hypothesis on the ranks of parabolic groups, by \cite[Theo.~10]{ParPau13ETDS}, the skinning measure $\sigma^-_{\D^+}$ is finite.
-It is nonzero by Proposition \ref{prop:basics} (iv), since $\Lambda\Ga_0\neq \Lambda\Ga$ as $\Ga_0$ has infinite index (as seen above).
+Since $\Ga_0$ is geometrically finite, the convex set $\C \Lambda \Ga_0$ is almost cone-like in cusps and any parabolic subgroup of $\Ga$ has regular growth (see the definitions in \cite[Sect.~4]{ParPau14ETDS}).
+Hence, under the hypothesis on the ranks of parabolic groups, by \cite[Theo.~10]{ParPau14ETDS}, the skinning measure $\sigma^-_{\D^+}$ is finite.
+It is nonzero by \cite[Prop.~4 (iv)]{ParPau14ETDS}, since $\Lambda\Ga_0\neq \Lambda\Ga$ as $\Ga_0$ has infinite index (as seen above).
 Note that

 The result then follows from Corollary \ref{coro:geneOhShaKim} (1).